Rakesh7475/Quora_Question_Pairs/README.md

 # Quora_Question_Pairs

 Quora Question Pairs is an NLP project that aims to identify duplicate questions on the Quora platform.
-The project involves the following steps: